July 14, 2020, by sleatherland

 Postgraduate Research – recruiting participants for research using social media

-This week’s blog post is from Dr Julie McGarry (Associate Professor in the School of Health Sciences).
+This week’s blog post is from Dr Julie Roberts (Senior Research Fellow in the School of Health Sciences).
 Julie shares her experience of recruiting study participants online for research.

 Online recruitment of participants for research has been around a while but it may be something you are considering for the first time during the Covid-19 pandemic.
 In this blog post, I share my experience of recruiting online and offer my top tips.